jms30/puppet-kubernetes-custom-pki/ReadMe.md

 6.	`site.pp` file on puppet master (located at `/etc/puppetlabs/code/environments/production/manifests/site.pp`) has entries for each puppet agent with relevant kubernetes module parameters. (i.e. `worker => true` OR `controller => true`).
 If you don't have entries, follow this guide.
 You will find relevant information to add at **step 14**.

 7. Docker CE needs to be installed on the puppet master to run the `puppetlabs/kubetool` docker image.
 The version should be `>= 18.06.1-ce`.
 This step is necessary only if you want to run the script to generate a new `RedHat.yaml` file.
-If you don't want to generate a `RedHat.yaml` file, just use the uploaded `RedHat.yaml` file from the BB repo and adjust your ETCD Cluster hosts and IP address entries.
+If you don't want to generate a `RedHat.yaml` file, just use the uploaded `RedHat.yaml` file from the repo and adjust your ETCD Cluster hosts and IP address entries.

 8. The puppet master's SSHability to all puppet agents.
 This will be needed to execute scripts that (a) generate private keys and Certificate Signing Requests(CSR) on agents, (b) copies the CSRs to the puppet master, (c) signing on master and then finally, (d) copying back the signed certificates to the corresponding agents.